The Database for Black, Indigenous, and People of Color in Wells, Kennebunk, Kennebunkport and Arundel

 Sharper

 Sharper was enslaved successively by Joseph Hill, Sarah Hill, Nathaniel Hill, and Captain James Littlefield.
-He declared his intention of marriage to Hannah Simonds, a Native American woman in 1742.
+He declared his intention of marriage to Hannah Simonds, an Indigenous woman in 1742.

 Sharper